 - I blog part time and generate some online income.

-- Passive income from the stock market, rental properties, and other investments.
+- We have passive income from the stock market, rental properties, and other investments.

 This is working very well for us and we still save and invest over $50,000 per year.
-If Mrs. RB40 stops working now, we’d need to stop saving and start withdrawing a little money from our investments every year.
+If Mrs. RB40 stops working now, we’d have to stop saving and start withdrawing a little money from our investments every year.
 In 2016, we would have needed to withdraw about $8,000 to cover our living expenses.
 Personally, I believe this is perfectly fine because our withdrawal rate would be much less than 1%, which is very safe over the long term.
+Actually, we don’t need 100% FI ratio because we still have my online income.
+80% would be plenty for her to retire.
 However, she just isn’t comfortable with any withdrawal, so she is determined to continue working until our FI ratio is 100%.
 That is – as long as she enjoys her job.